Holistic Professionals Group Chairperson

 Jacky specializes in adults with a history of attachment issues and complex trauma.

-Jacky’s previous role was supervisor for Healthy Families Fairfax, a home visiting program that works with mothers on strengthening their bond with and increasing empathy for their infants through developmental education, activities, and self-reflection.
-Jacky’s experience in this position expanded her understanding of the critical role that secure attachment in early caregiving plays on a person’s lifelong emotional development.
+Jacky’s previous role was supervisor for Healthy Families Fairfax, a home visiting program that works with mothers on strengthening their bond with and increasing empathy for their infants.
+This role grew her understanding of the critical role that secure attachment in early caregiving plays on a person’s development.

-Jacky appreciates the complex consequences that arise when clients feel insecure in their relationships due to possible attachment wounds, abuse, and neglect, therefore she intentionally approaches sessions from a compassionate and strengths-based perspective.
+Jacky appreciates the complex consequences that arise when clients feel insecure in their relationships due to possible attachment wounds, abuse, and neglect.
+She intentionally approaches sessions from a compassionate and strengths-based perspective.

 - Psychodynamic Therapy